Cart1416/cartGameLibrary/README.md

 # cartGameLibrary
 Library I use to make 2D games in HTML5 + JS
 cartGameLibrary.js is the latest, and /versions has previous versions
+Documentation: todo (figure it out yourself)